36041255/PtypeATPaseGenerator/README.md

 # Installation

-First make sure you have dependencies installed by running
+First prepare a environment with python3.9 and make sure you have dependencies installed by running

 ```
 pip install -r requirements.txt